Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Oh my - oh my, my cholesterol shot up just thinking about all those eggs!
 Deviled eggs and egg salad.

 By Robin from Washington, IA

 Hard boil eggs.
 Peel.
 Melt butter in heavy saucepan.
 Add flour and seasoning.
 Stir until well blended.
 Slowly add milk, stirring constantly.
 Cook until smooth.
-Chop eggs and add to sauce.
-Serve on toast.

 This recipe is fast and delicious, easy and fun.
 My kids loved it and always asked for it.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My chickens and ducks are laying in triple overdrive.
 Normally I can make noodles and angel food cake to use up the extras, but I have at least 3 hens who are laying twice a day.
 The family is getting tired of omelets, deviled eggs, egg salad, and egg based casseroles.
 I need some new recipes that use LOTS of eggs.
 Any ideas?

 Bake items to sell at your local Farmers Market.

 Gosh, I sure do wish I lived near you as I would be more than happy to take some off of your hands.
 I live in Mass. and boy, oh boy are they ever expensive.
 How about making an angel food cake with the whites & then you could freeze the yolks.
 Good luck.